 The Carl-Gustaf Rossby Research Medal is presented to individuals on the basis of outstanding contributions to the understanding of the structure or behavior of the atmosphere.
 It represents the highest award the Society can bestow upon an atmospheric scientist.
-The award is in the form of a medallion.

 Nominations are considered by the Atmospheric Research Awards Committee, which makes a recommendation for final approval by AMS Council.